AlexandreLarget/CNN_what_do_you_see/README.md

   <img src="https://github.com/AlexandreLarget/CNN_what_do_you_see/blob/main/image/layer_ouputs.png?raw=true" width="50%" height="50%">
 </p>

-Since each neuron performs transformation by slidding it kernel through the image, the new outputs will allow us to see our image after those transformations and at several steps in the network.
+Since each neuron performs transformation by slidding it kernel through the image, the new outputs will allow us to see our image after those transformations and at several steps in the network.<br/>
+We will use **2 VGG16, one pretrained on "imagenet"[^3], the second not trained**, so with random normalized weights.<br/>
+We will compare visually the transformations performed by the 2 models and see how the training affects these transformations.

 # Results